 The Company places a great deal of importance on communication with its Shareholders, all of whom are welcome to attend and participate in the AGM.
-The Notice of Annual General Meeting sets out the business of the AGM and the Resolutions are explained more fully in the Explanatory Notes to the Notice of Annual General Meeting as well as in the Directors' Report and the Directors' Remuneration Report.
-Separate Resolutions are proposed for each substantive issue and Shareholders have the opportunity to put questions to the Board and to the Manager.
+The Notice of Annual General Meeting sets out the business of the AGM and the Resolutions are explained more fully in the Explanatory Notes to the Notice of Annual General Meeting, as well as in the Directors' Report and the Directors' Remuneration Report.
+Separate Resolutions are proposed for each substantive issue and Shareholders have the opportunity to put questions to the Board and the Manager.
 The results of proxy voting are relayed to Shareholders after the Resolutions have been voted on by a show of hands.
-Nominated persons, often the beneficial owners of shares held for them by nominee companies, may attend Shareholder meetings and are invited to contact the registered Shareholder, normally a nominee company, in the first instance in order to be nominated to attend the meeting and to vote in respect of the shares held for them.
-In general, a VCT has few major shareholders.
+Nominated persons, often the beneficial owners of shares held for them by nominee companies, may attend Shareholder meetings and are invited to contact the registered Shareholder, normally a nominee company, in the first instance in order to be nominated to attend the Meeting and to vote in respect of the shares held for them.
+It is in the nature of a venture capital trust that it generally has few major shareholders.